motoko-kusanagi/ampp/README.md

 How-To
 ======

-Because non of instalation files are not included you have to manualy download them.
+Because the 'zip' and 'msi' files are not included you have to download them manualy.
 * Apache2 - http://httpd.apache.org/download.cgi
 * MySQL - http://dev.mysql.com/downloads/mysql/
 * PHP - http://windows.php.net/download/ (keep in mind that only 'thread safe' version is working with apache2!)